 - The S&P 500 had broken out to new highs which is bullish.
-However, the more extreme overbought condition of the market remains in terms of deviation from its 50-dma. - On a very short basis, the market did get oversold (top panel) which suggested the reflexive rally we saw on Tuesday and Wednesday morning.
+However, the more extreme overbought condition of the market remains in terms of deviation from its 200-dma.
+At 3-standard deviations above the longer-term moving average, it suggests that 99.9% of all potential price movement is built into the advance. - On a very short term basis, the market is back to very overbought (top panel) which previously suggested the short-term correction.